 Service-Disabled Veterans: who are 50 percent or more disabled from service-connected conditions, unemployable due to service-connected conditions, or receiving care for a service-connected disability receive priority in scheduling of hospital or outpatient medical appointments.

 Women Veterans are eligible for the same VA benefits as male Veterans.
-Comprehensive health services are available to women Veterans including primary care, specialty care, mental health care and reproductive health care services
+Comprehensive health services are available to women Veterans including primary care, specialty care, mental health care, residential treatment and reproductive health care services.

-VA health care professionals provide counseling and treatment to help Veterans overcome psychological issues resulting from sexual trauma that occurred while serving on active duty, or active duty for training if service was in the National Guard or Reserves.
+Military sexual trauma (MST) is the term that the Department of Veterans Affairs uses to refer to sexual assault or repeated, threatening sexual harassment that occurred while the Veteran was serving on active duty (or active duty for training if the service was in the National Guard or Reserves).
+VA health care professionals provide counseling and treatment to help Veterans overcome health issues related to MST.
 Veterans who are not otherwise eligible for VA health care may still receive these services.
-Appropriate services are provided for any injury, illness or psychological condition resulting from such trauma.
-For additional information visit: www.ptsd.va.gov/public/index.asp
+Appropriate services are provided for any injury, illness or psychological condition related to such trauma.
+For additional information visit: www.mentalhealth.va.gov/msthome.asp

 Each VA medical center has an OEF/OIF/OND Care Management team in place to coordinate patient care activities and ensure that Servicemembers and Veterans are receiving patient-centered, integrated care and benefits.
 OEF/OIF/OND clinical case managers screen all returning combat Veterans for the need for case management services to identify Veterans who may be at risk so VA can intervene early and provide assistance.
 Severely ill or injured Servicemembers/Veterans are provided with a case manager and other OEF/OIF/OND Servicemembers/Veterans are assigned a case manager as indicated by a positive screening assessment or upon request.
 OEF/OIF/OND case managers are experts at identifying and accessing resources within their health care system as well as in the local community to help Veterans recover from their injuries and readjust to civilian life.